Carpenter homers in 11th to lift Cardinals over Brewers 5-3 - Philly

+"I was trying to beat out a bunt," Carpenter said.
+"I'm glad it didn't work."

-Carpenter turned around a pitch from J.J.
-Hoover (0-1) for the third game-ending homer of his career.
+Carpenter ripped a pitch from J.J.
+Hoover (0-1) down the right field line for the third game-ending homer of his career.
 It capped a night in which St. Louis rallied from one-run deficits in the ninth and 10th innings.

+"There's always a win every year that kind of jumpstarts you," Carpenter said.
+"We haven't been playing bad, but we haven't been clicking like we know we're capable of.
+This might be the game that gets us on a roll."

 Domingo Santana singled in Eric Thames to put Milwaukee ahead 2-1 in the ninth inning, but Tommy Pham scored from second on a pair of wild pitches by Jacob Barnes to tie it in the bottom of the inning.